missing-semester-cn/missing-semester-cn.github.io/_2020/debugging-profiling.md

 # Exercises

+## Debugging
+1. Use `journalctl` on Linux or `log show` on macOS to get the super user accesses and commands in the last day.
+If there aren't any you can execute some harmless commands such as `sudo ls` and check again.

 1. Do [this](https://github.com/spiside/pdb-tutorial) hands on `pdb` tutorial to familiarize yourself with the commands.
 For a more in depth tutorial read [this](https://realpython.com/python-debugging-pdb).

-1. Use `journalctl` on Linux or `log show` on macOS to get the super user accesses and commands in the last day.
-If there aren't any you can execute some harmless commands such as `sudo ls` and check again.

-1. Install [`shellchek`](https://www.shellcheck.net/) and try checking following script.
+1. Install [`shellcheck`](https://www.shellcheck.net/) and try checking the following script.
 What is wrong with the code?
 Fix it.
 Install a linter plugin in your editor so you can get your warnings automatically.

 ```bash